-Tamalki is used in Ayurveda for treatment of many diseases especially related to liver.
-In Africa, this plant is used by people in treatment of kidney stones, dysentery, jaundice, diarrhoea, wounds, ulcers and urogenital diseases.
+Tamalki is used in Ayurveda for treatment of many diseases especially related to the liver.
+In Africa, this plant is used by people in the treatment of the kidney stones, dysentery, jaundice, diarrhea, wounds, ulcers and urogenital diseases.

 Bhuiamla is a very common broad spectrum magical medicinal herb native to India.
 It grows as weed throughout the hotter part of country.
 During rainy season, you can find it growing abundantly in gardens, waste lands, parks, along roadsides, open areas etc. You can identify this medicinal herb by looking underside of its leaves.
 There you will notice small round structures which look like amla.
 There are many Medicinal use of Bhui Amla.

 In modern medicine, there is no effective specific therapy is available for viral hepatitis but Tamalki has shown clinical efficacy in viral Hepatitis B.

 - Botanical name: Phyllanthus amarus Schum & Thonn (P. niruri auct.
 Non L.) P. fraternus Webster

 - Sanskrit: Bhuamlaki, Bahupatri

 - Assamese: Bhuin Amla